About the course

 Your results from Level 1 do not count towards your final degree classification, but you have to pass the first year to continue with the degree.
 Level 2 is worth a third of your final mark and Level 3 the rest.
 In your final year, you will undertake an assessed project of around 8,000 words worth a third of your Level 3 marks.

-- A module on Management Enquiry to help you adapt to university study through active learning sessions on topics such as working in groups, report writing and time management.
+- Includes a module on Management Enquiry to help you adapt to university study through active learning sessions on topics such as working in groups, report writing and time management

-- You will benefit from high quality teaching from lecturers with 'hands-on' experience in consultancy and training.
+- High quality teaching from lecturers with 'hands-on' experience in consultancy and training